kubernetes/website/content/en/docs/contribute/intermediate.md

   in the issue, slash commands used in the comments of the issue, or information in the issue text.
-- Some labels are manually added by the person triaging the issue (or the person reporting the issue, if they are a sig-docs maintainer).
+- Some labels are manually added by the person triaging the issue (or the person reporting the issue, if they are a SIG Docs maintainer).
   - `Actionable`: there seems to be enough information for the issue to be fixed or acted upon.
-  - `good first issue`: Someone with limited Kubernetes or sig-docs experience might be able to tackle this issue.
+  - `good first issue`: Someone with limited Kubernetes or SIG Docs experience might be able to tackle this issue.
   - `kind/bug`, `kind/feature`, and `kind/documentation`: If the person who
     filed the issue did not fill out the template correctly, these labels may